 Update the operating systems of all your connected devices to protect them from cyber threats.
 These system updates often provide security enhancements and fix bugs that leave the device vulnerable to attack.

 Make sure you are always connected to a protected network.
 If you are outside and need to connect to a public network, be careful not to access your bank account or provide your personal information.
 In the current context, you probably use your Wi-Fi network daily for work or school.
 It is therefore important to think about changing your network password to a password that is difficult to guess so that fraudsters cannot use it.

-Protecting your devices is essential and can save you a lot of hassle, especially during this pandemic where the number of fraud attempts is on the rise.
 By following these tips, you can reduce and even eliminate the risk of being attacked by cyber threats, giving you peace of mind.
 For tips on how to protect yourself and your personal information from cyber threats, please visit the Canadian Bankers Association's website

 + Legal Notices